GUIDE TO LIVING IN GERMANY

 I. BEFORE ARRIVING

 When preparing for the big overseas move, you will probably get bogged down in all the little details and things that need to be done.
-The moving process can be very stressful, but armed with the right information, it will certainly be a successful one.
+The moving process can be very stressful, but with the right information, it is sure to go smoothly.

-It is essential to know about lodging arrangements, how to set up your PO box, shipment of household goods, driver’s exam, pet shipping guidelines, POV shipping and the local area you will be living in.
+It is essential to know about housing arrangements, how to set up your PO box, shipment of household goods, taking your driver’s exam, pet shipping guidelines, POV shipping and the local area you will be living in.

 With that said, your installation provides general PCS tips and the needed comprehensive information on what to consider before your PCS: